 3.5.3. interfere or attempt to interfere (whether through a device, software, mechanism, routine or otherwise) with the proper working of Solution (including the Platform or any portion thereof) or content provided there through;

-3.5.4. set, read, write, modify or delete any cookie on the other Party or any Client’s owned or operated domain;
+3.5.4.set, read, write, modify or delete any cookie on the other party or any third party’s owned or operated domain;

-3.5.5. pass personally identifiable information to the other Party, or otherwise associate a cookie, web beacon, or other mechanism with personally identifiable information, unless mutually agreed to in writing;
+3.5.5. pass personally identifiable information to any other party, or otherwise associate a cookie, web beacon, or other mechanism with personally identifiable information, unless mutually agreed to in writing;

 3.5.8.
 Alter or tamper with any information or materials on or associated with any Service or the Platform or any content provided there through.

 3.7.
 Will not and will not allow any third party to act in violation of the foregoing terms.

 4. Payment Obligations

 4.1.
 The Company undertakes to pay Publisher within 30 days following the end of any calendar month (Net+30). the Fees generated in the previous month.
 The Company will pay Publisher the Publisher Earnings generated by the Ads displayed on the Media, less associated System Fees, and adjusted as applicable to account for Reconciliation Adjustments.
 As used herein, “Reconciliation Adjustments” means monthly adjustments made as applicable in order to reconcile Publisher’s account.
 Examples of Reconciliation Adjustments include but are not limited to: (a) application of amounts previously withheld by or not collected from Advertiser, (b) reporting and statistical errors, (c) deduction or roll-over of amounts, and (d) carrying over the uncollected balance of System Fees to the following month when Publisher Earnings collected by The Company in a particular month are not sufficient to cover the System Fees due to The Company in such month.